PritomPaul-24/MXB2026--Sylhet---Bornokontho---Sylheti-Nagri-Immersive-Learning-Portal-/README.md

 ---

+The **Sylheti Nagri Immersive Learning Portal** represents a powerful convergence of **heritage preservation** and **digital innovation**.
+By leveraging **Augmented Reality**, **Artificial Intelligence**, and **gamified learning**, the system provides a **sustainable, scalable, and engaging solution** for preserving an endangered script.
+This project highlights **Bangladesh’s capacity to lead** in culturally enriched, **future-ready Ed-Tech solutions**.

 ## Project Summary

 The **Sylheti Nagri Immersive Learning Portal** is an innovative Ed-Tech solution for the **MillionX Bangladesh – AI Innovation Hackathon 2025**, targeting **Adaptive Tutors, Learning Analytics Dashboard, and Multimodal Learning Assistant** challenges.
 This platform fuses **Augmented Reality**, **AI-powered transliteration**, **gamified learning modules**, and **cultural heritage** to preserve and modernize the Sylheti Nagri script.
 Key features include a digital keyboard, interactive 3D AR letters with pronunciation, Bangla-to-Nagri conversion, leveled AR games, an AI conversational chatbot, and historical content inspired by the **1952 Language Movement**.
 Built with **Unity AR Foundation, React.js, Node.js, and OpenAI models**, the system ensures **offline accessibility, scalability, and cultural sensitivity**, particularly for learners and educators in low-bandwidth regions.